C-Loftus/sight-free-talon/readme.md

     - run `pipx install piper` to install it (thus `pipx` is a dependency)
 - Windows
   - Install NVDA to play tts through the screen reader.
-    - Disable `Speech interrupt for typed characters` in NVDA settings to make sure typing text from Talon is not interrupted with every typed character.
+    - If you do not want to install the addon, disable `Speech interrupt for typed characters` in NVDA settings to make sure typing text from Talon is not interrupted with every typed character.
+    - Otherwise, install the NVDA addon file from the repo [releases page](https://github.com/C-Loftus/sight-free-talon/releases/)

 ## Background and Motivation